 Prepare your New Home in Tulsa for Summer05/14/2018Four Approaches to Get Your New Home in Tulsa Ready for Summer Long, sweltering weeks are just around the corner, and you should be sure your residence is prepared to handle the heat.
 If you have a new house or are about to move to Tulsa, you possibly have not yet thought about how your abode will do once hot weather is here.
 You will certainly benefit by getting your new home ready for hot times ahead, and there are some things you can do now that will assist to make the change in seasons a smooth one.
 Below are 4 steps to get your new home ready for summer in Tulsa.
-Seal Windows and Doors Most homeowners realize that windows and doors readily allow air conditioned air to vanish, if they aren't properly sealed at the edges.
-But, the problem may be bigger than you realize, since around 33% of your house's cooled air can be lost through leakage in these vulnerable spots.
+Seal Windows and Doors A lot of homeowners realize that windows and doors readily allow air conditioned air to vanish, if they aren't properly sealed at the edges.
+But, the problem may be bigger than you realize, since around a third of your house's cooled air can disappear through leakage in these vulnerable spots.
 That is why you should take a minute to survey windows and doors to be sure they are adequately sealed to protect from air loss.
 Weather-stripping should be inspected and replaced if it is hard, crumbling or cracked.
 For spots where weather-stripping is hard to install, silicone caulk can help with protection against leaks.
 In addition, be sure to plug larger gaps with expanding foam.
 You can find it in easy-to-use spray cans, expanding foam can offer the utmost barrier for wide-open spots around doors and windows.
 Perform an Air Conditioning System Tune-Up Your new residence's air conditioning system will most likely be heavily employed over the summer months, so you need to be certain it is capable of withstanding the load placed upon it.
 That's why you will want to call a professional to perform a thorough system inspection and tune-up.
 In particular, you should ensure that your air conditioner's heat-transferring parts, the evaporator and condenser, are very clean.
 Dust, dirt and other debris can impede an adequate transfer of heat from your residence, which makes your system less effective and productive.
 In addition, make certain that the air filters are replaced several times over the course of the summer.
 Clean filters allow for better air flow and also limit stress on your system.
 Ultimately, the relatively low cost you invest in air filters will save you money in lessened energy costs and longer equipment lifespans.
 Enhance Attic and Crawlspace Insulation Insulation is vital for inhibiting heat from coming into your abode and for allowing the inside to remain cool.
 You will want to take a closer look at your attic and crawlspace, if applicable, to ensure these areas are well-insulated.
 Many heat and air companies offer no-cost insulation inspections, so you will want to talk to a professional to obtain their suggestions.
 Install LED Bulbs and Fixtures Some people don't realize just how much heat an incandescent bulb can produce, but the reality is that only a little over two percent of the energy spent by a traditional bulb is in the form of light.
 That means a house filled with incandescent bulbs creates a decent amount of heat that must be surmounted by an air conditioner amidst summer.
 You can greatly decrease this heat load by replacing current incandescent bulbs with LED bulbs.
 These solid-state devices turn the majority of the electrical energy to light and discharge very little heat relative to older lighting technologies.
 Not only can you conserve money on your electric bill, LED lights frequently will last for decades and will decrease your need to frequently replace bulbs.
 And, if you are getting ready for a move to Tulsa, A-1 Freeman Moving Group can help get you into that new house that is now totally ready for the summer.
 Click here to learn more.